MoralisWeb3/moralis-money-faq/README.md

 3. **Alerts Coming** - We will soon launch Token Alerts - meaning that you can save a query and receive emails whenever new coins fit the criteria in that query.
 Imagine you have a query such as `Give me all coins on Polygon that were minted today which have been bought by at least 1000 whales` - you will see very few coins qualifying for such criteria.
 But you know that if a coin ever meets this criteria - you want to buy it asap.
 Using our alerts you will be notified about such coins in real time.
 4. **Extensive Security Coming** - In the coming months we plan to 10x the amount of information we give about the security of each coin in order to ensure that you have as much info as possible to avoid scams and rug pulls.
 5. **10x More Filters** - We are already working hard on new filters, such as `Profitable Whales`, `Profitable Meme Coin Investors` and many many other.
 The current filters are just a small teaser of what's about to come.
+6. Token Dashboard - search any token and see all info about the token

 **In summary - we are just at the very early stages of our product and we are so excited to all the early adopters that are becoming paid subscribers.
 We will honor the low prices we offer today if you stay subscribed.
 We can't wait to share these bull market times with you 🤩📈**